madeofpendletonwool/PinePods/README.md

 # Getting Started

-PinePods is a Python based app that can sync podcasts for individual accounts that relies on a central database with a web frontend and apps available on multiple platforms
+PinePods is a Rust based app that manages podcasts with multi-user support and relies on a central database with client to connect to it.

 ## Features

-Pinepods is a complete podcast management system and allows you to play, download, and keep track of podcasts you enjoy.
+Pinepods is a complete podcast management system and allows you to play, download, and keep track of podcasts you (or any of your users) enjoy.
 It allows for searching new podcasts using The Podcast Index and provides a modern looking UI to browse through shows and episodes.
 In addition, Pinepods provides simple user managment and can be used by multiple users at once using a browser or app version.
-Everything is saved into a Mysql database including user settings, podcasts and episodes.
-It's fully self-hosted, and I provide an option to use a hosted API or you can also get one from the podcast API and use your own.
+Everything is saved into a Mysql (alternative database support is on the roadmap) database including user settings, podcasts and episodes.
+It's fully self-hosted, and I provide an option to use a hosted search API or you can also get one from the Podcast Index and use your own.
 There's even many different themes to choose from!
-Everything is fully dockerized and I provide a simple guide found below explaining how to install Pinepods on your own system.
+Everything is fully dockerized and I provide a simple guide found below explaining how to install and run Pinepods on your own system.

 ## Try it out! :zap: